MeteoGroup/weather-api/README.md

 There will be also observation data available.

 This repository contains source files for the technical documentation, which describes the Weather API.
-From these source files a technical documentation is generated and available at [http://meteogroup.github.io/weather-api](http://meteogroup.github.io/weather-api)
+From these source files a read–optimized web site is generated and available at [http://meteogroup.github.io/weather-api](http://meteogroup.github.io/weather-api)

 A more general description of the service and its usage you find at [https://api.weather.mg](https://api.weather.mg).